FIVE MOST SURPRISING FINDS

 Calculated from Selig Center, 2021; McKinsey Global Institute, 2021

 The practice is not ethnocentrism.
-It is basic economics: when you spend within your community, the money circulates, creates jobs, generates tax revenue, builds equity, and compounds over time.
+It is basic economics.
+When you spend within your community, the money circulates, creates jobs, generates tax revenue, builds equity, and compounds over time.
 When you spend outside your community, it does none of those things.
 The arithmetic is indifferent to feelings.

 Black Consumer Spending on Black-Owned Businesses